Get Your WordPress SEO Issues Solved With The WordPress Masters

 Just uploading an image with a complex name isn’t a good SEO practice.
 When uploading an image to your WordPress website, you get an option to change its title, add a small caption, alt text, and description.
 Leveraging these options can significantly improve your website’s search engine rankings.

-Social Media has gained a huge popularity over the past few years.
-Today, almost every web user is active on various social media networks such as Facebook, Twitter, LinkedIn, Google+ and so much more.
+Social Media has gained huge popularity over the past few years.
+Today, almost every web user is active on various social media networks such as Facebook, Twitter, LinkedIn, Google+, and so much more.
 Making your content shareable allows your readers to share it across different social networks while driving huge traffic to your site.

 Over the years, search engines have evolved.
 They have begun recognizing more metrics for regulating rankings.
 However, link relevancy is one metric that stood out from the rest, which is determined by both the anchor text and the content of the source page.
 Before Google’s Penguin update in 2012, anchor text was considered to be the simplest ways for Google to comprehend the relevancy of any site.
 However, today it has evolved to be a method of getting your site penalized by Google.